raphaelladinig/nixos/hosts/inspiron/README.md

 Move the flake to the root partition (so that symlinks work)

-Change Directory into the flake and edit options.nix
+Change Directory into the flake and edit vars

 Install flake